 - annual income in retirement: Social Security benefits plus withdrawals and required minimum distributions (RMDs) from retirement accounts

 - tax filing status during working and retirement years

-- reductions to taxable income: deductions, personal exemptions, and tax breaks for retirement contributions
+- reductions to taxable income: deductions, personal exemptions (no longer available), and tax breaks for retirement contributions

 - federal income taxes